5 Best Gamescom Games according to DMarket

 My Friend Pedro is a shooter fully relying on awesome combos.
 Here’s you making a jump on a wall to kick a pan into an enemy’s head.
 Here’s you using a ricochet to kill another one, and this is all wrapped in slow-mo to help you in making needed tricks.
 The game is more than suitable for mouse and keyboard.
 Also what is awesome is that you can save and export your brilliant take downs as GIFs.
 And then put them on Twitter, or Facebook, or whatever.
 Pretty cool, huh?

 So that’s our top 5 games from Gamescom.
 What are your favorites?
 Let us know in the comments section!
+And check out the list of the best game releases of November 2018!

 As you probably know, DMarket also participated in Gamescom 2018.